experimentalpolitics/immigration/material/design.md

 (1) Hard-working - (7) Lazy, (8) DK

-**[intelligent]** And do you think that people in the following groups tend to be "intelligent" or "unintelligent"?
-A score of '1' means that you think almost all of the people in that group tend to be "intelligent."
-A score of '7' means that you think most people in the group are "unintelligent."
+**[hardworking_job]** *(show same response options for each, randomize order)* Do you think that people in the following groups are "hard-working" or "lazy"?
+A score of '1' means that you think almost all of the people in that group tend to be "hard-working."
+A score of '7' means that you think most people in the group are "lazy."
 A score of '4' means that you think that most people in the group are not closer to one end or the other, and of course, you may choose any number in between.

-- Whites
+- Farmers
-- Blacks
+- Teachers
-- Hispanic-Americans
+- Lawyers
-- Asian-Americans
+- Bankers

-(1) Intelligent - (7) Unintelligent, (8) DK
+(1) Hard-working - (7) Lazy, (8) DK

-**[resentment]** Do you agree strongly, agree somewhat, neither agree nor disagree, disagree somewhat, or disagree strongly with the following statements?

-- Italians, Jewish and many other minorities overcame prejudice and worked their way up.
-Blacks should do the same without any special favors.
-- Generations of slavery and discrimination have created conditions that make it difficult for blacks to work their way out of the lower class.
-- Over the past few years blacks have gotten less than they deserve.
-- It's really a matter of some people not trying hard enough; if blacks would only try harder they could be just as well off as whites.

-1. Agree strongly
-2. Agree somewhat
-3. Neither agree nor disagree
-4. Disagree somewhat
-5. Disagree strongly

 ### Block 3: Political attitudes & participation